Sunday, July 31, 2011

 The Real Story that Defined Anand Family

 Every family has a tragedy that defines them.
 Somebody's illness, someone's losing their way, someone's breakup and someone's death.
 Our family was defined by the death of my uncle Mohan, my father's younger brother, in the Bangladesh war in 1971.
-I was very young at that time and vaguely remember the family gatherings and hushed discussions at that time, which on hindsight appears odd because Indian families usually do their grieving loudly.
+I was very young at that time and vaguely remember the family gatherings and hushed discussions at that time, which on hindsight appears odd because Punjabi families usually do their grieving loudly.

 I grew up under the shadow of this rather heavy story, which started and ended with uncle Mohan's death on the day of ceasefire, during a routine helicopter reconnaissance across the border.
 Later, there were some offshoots of the story, mainly to do with my uncle Mohan's widow remarrying and my grandfather's persistent attempts to maintain contact with her and Mohan's two kids.
 What I didn't know until just a few years ago was that a big story like that had overshadowed and hidden another smaller, but equally powerful, story- the real story that defined this family...